CANTUS-Project/api/source/http_headers.rst

 Clients MAY use this header to request only certain fields in the response.
 Servers MUST include this header, which lists the fields that are present in *all* returned resources.
 Fields that are only present in some of the returned resources belong in the :http:header:`X-Cantus-Extra-Fields` header.
-For both headers, if no field applies, the SHALL omit the header entirely.
+For both headers, if there are no fields, the server MAY omit the header or return an empty header.

 Both headers are a comma-separated list, like ``id, name, description``.